Sandwich cellularity and a version of cell theory: Introduction

-It turns out that all algebras are sandwich cellular, and the main point is to find a useful sandwich cell structure.
-Examples of sandwich cellular algebras with such cell structures include many algebras from various diverse fields of mathematics: all cellular algebras with useful cell datum, some Hecke algebras and their ($p$-)Kazhdan--Lusztig, many monoid algebras such as transformation monoids, many diagram algebras such as Brauer algebras, (weighted) KLRW algebras seem to have natural sandwich cellular structures, see {\eg} \cite{Bo-many-cellular-structures}, \cite{MaTu-klrw-algebras} and \cite{MaTu-klrw-algebras-bad}, diagram algebras that appear in the study of higher genus knot invariants \cite{RoTu-homflypt-handlebody}, \cite{TuVa-handlebody} have useful sandwich cell structures.
-Note that some, but not all, of the named algebras are cellular but the sandwich cell structure is often much easier as we will see.
+Examples of sandwich cellular algebras with such cell structures include many algebras from various diverse fields of mathematics: all cellular algebras with useful cell datum, some Hecke algebras and their ($p$ -)Kazhdan--Lusztig bases, many monoid algebras such as transformation monoids, many diagram algebras such as Brauer algebras, KLR(W) algebras, potentially weighted, seem to have natural sandwich cellular structures, see {\eg} \cite{Bo-many-cellular-structures}, \cite{MaTu-klrw-algebras} and \cite{MaTu-klrw-algebras-bad}, diagram algebras that appear in the study of higher genus knot invariants \cite{RoTu-homflypt-handlebody}, \cite{TuVa-handlebody} have useful sandwich cell structures.
+Note that some, but not all, of the named algebras are cellular but the sandwich cell structure is often much easier to find and to work with, as we will see.

-Sandwich cellular algebras are around for a long time, however, in various disguises and often implicit in the literature.
+Sandwich cellular algebras have been around for a long time, however, in various disguises and often implicit in the literature.
 They originate from at least four perspectives as mentioned above.
 In historical order, they appeared via the Clifford--Munn--Ponizovski\u{\i} theorem in monoid theory, in the study of the Brauer algebra, they are related to Kazhdan--Lusztig cells, and are generalizations of cellular algebras.
-In this paper we will draw connections between these different fields by taking all of these perspectives at once.
-In this paper we: \begin{enumerate}[label=$\bullet$]
+In this work we will draw connections between these different fields by taking all of these perspectives at once.